Aalok0104/ROSHNI_202301429/CONTRIBUTING.md

 # Contributing to ROSHNI

 This project is a part of our course, IT314, Software Engineering.
-We will not be taking in contributions from outside of our groups, until the course runs.
+We will not be taking in contributions from outside of our group, until the course runs.
 We will update contributing guidelines once the course is evaluated.

 This document provides a detailed guide for making a contribution, from getting assigned an issue to getting your code merged into the main project.